- ADVERTISEMENT -

-When the Perron family moved into the Arnold estate of Harrisville, Rhode Island in the December of 1970, they were given just one piece of advice by the previous occupants:
+When the Perron family moved into the Arnold estate of Harrisville, Rhode Island in December 1970, they were given just one piece of advice by the previous occupants:

 “For the sake of your family, leave the lights on at night!”
 1